mbary/prometheus_ai/prometheus_ai/benchmarking/benchmarking.md

 ## Larger Model Results
+Large models were used for benchmarking to create a sort of baseline to compare the results with vastly smaller models.<br>
+As predicted, the all performed amazingly well, with very few parsing errors and a high success rate (Mistral models being the only outliers, they, however were also relatively small with 24B and 12B parameters).<br>

 ## GPT Model Family
 Unsurprisingly, the GPT models perform very well with this simple task (though do bear in mind they're benchmarked on a smaller sample size).